MartinMohammed/OwnNFTMarketPlace/readme.md

-# Opend - the one & only not fake NFT Marketplace (LMAO)
+# Opend - the one & only not fake NFT Marketplace

 ## Previews: